Best MacBook accessories

 If you don’t need Gigabit Ethernet, consider the Kingston Nucleum.
-It’s also made of aluminium, but is little more than a third of the price of the Satechi.
-It has two USB-C ports, two USB-3, 4K HDMI, and a SD/micro SD card reader.
+It’s also made of aluminum but is around half the price of the Satechi.
+It has two USB-C ports, two USB-3, 4K HDMI, and an SD/micro SD card reader.
 Both hubs support pass-through charging at 60W.

 Best wireless headphones

-Whether you’re watching a movie on a flight or working in a coffee shop, a good pair of wireless, noise-cancelling headphones is an excellent investment.
+Whether you’re watching a movie on a flight or working in a coffee shop, a good pair of wireless, noise-canceling headphones is an excellent investment.
 And they don’t come much better than this.
 Consistently rated highly by hi-fi and technology publications, these Sony headphones provide excellent audio fidelity.
-A single charge lasts around 30 hours, more than enough for even the longest flight, and there’s a quick charge option too, for short journeys or work sessions.
-An ambient noise feature allows you to turn off noise-cancelling and hear what’s going on around you, and they have built-in support for Amazon’s Alexa voice assistant.
-Best of all, they’re comfortable to wear so you’ll have no trouble keeping them on for several hours at a time.
+A single charge lasts around 30 hours, more than enough for even the longest flight, and there’s a quick charge option as well for short journeys or work sessions.
+An ambient noise feature allows you to turn off noise canceling and hear what’s going on around you, and they have built-in support for Amazon’s Alexa voice assistant.
+Best of all, they’re comfortable to wear, so you’ll have no trouble keeping them on for several hours at a time.

 Best bag for your MacBook

 For a more formal-style briefcase, Waterfield Designs’ Bolt briefcase is our choice.
-It’s padded compartment will keep your MacBook safe, and there are pockets for documents and accessories.
-There’s a detachable shoulder strap, and a tab that you can slip over the handles on a wheeled-suitcase to stop it falling off.
+Its padded compartment will keep your MacBook safe, and there are pockets for documents and accessories.
+There’s a detachable shoulder strap and a tab that you can slip over the handles on a wheeled suitcase to stop it from falling off.
 The waterproof zip and key tether are great finishing touches.